ebarsallo/xobi-VR-exp/README.md

-A random project in virtual reality.
+#A random project in virtual reality.

+A virtual **tic tac toe** game using a google cardboard.

 ===
 #### References: